DerGoogler/pmr-cloud/pages/html/custom-html-translate/index.md

 # Custom translate
-here will you how to translate page with html
+here will you how to translate page with html fhdgfhgfhghgf

 ## Create the HTML tag
 ```javascript